rocky-linux/documentation/docs/guides/web/php.md

 Rocky Linux, like its upstream, offers many versions of the language.
 Some of them have reached the end of their life but are kept to continue hosting historical applications that are not yet compatible with new versions of PHP.
 Please refer to the [supported versions](https://www.php.net/supported-versions.php) page of the php.net website to choose a supported version.

-To obtain a list of available versions, simply enter the following command:
+To obtain a list of available versions, enter the following command:

 === "9.3 PHP module list"